 - iPhone XR: 150.9 x 75.7 x 8.3mm, 194g

-The Apple iPhone 12 mini and iPhone 12 feature identical designs, differing only in size.
-They both feature aluminium frames that are flat rather than rounded, they both come with a notch at the top of their displays and they both have glossy glass backs with a dual rear camera system in the top left corner.
+The Apple iPhone 13 mini, iPhone 13, iPhone 12 mini and iPhone 12 all feature very similar designs.
+They all have aluminium frames that are flat rather than rounded, they both come with a notch at the top of their displays and they both have glossy glass backs with a dual rear camera system in the top left corner.

-The Apple iPhone 11 and the iPhone XR offer a similar design to the iPhone 12 models in that they both come in a number of colours, offer an aluminium frame and a glass rear.
-There's a notch at the top of both their displays too, but they have rounder edges than the iPhone 12 models.
+The Apple iPhone 11 and the iPhone XR offer a similar design to the iPhone 13 and iPhone 12 models in that they both come in a number of colours, offer an aluminium frame and a glass rear.
+There's a notch at the top of both their displays too - which is the same size as the iPhone 12 models and therefore larger than the iPhone 13 - but they have rounder edges than the iPhone 13 and iPhone 12 models.

-The iPhone 12 mini is the smallest and lightest and it's a lovely size that fits easily in the pocket and is very easy to use one-handed.
-The iPhone 11 and XR are identical in terms of footprint and weight, and both slightly larger and heavier than the iPhone 12.
+The iPhone 13 mini and iPhone 12 mini devices are the smallest and lightest of those being compared here and they are lovely and compact.
+The iPhone 11 and XR are identical in terms of footprint and weight, and both slightly larger and heavier than the iPhone 13 and iPhone 12.

-The iPhone XR is IP67 water-resistant, however, enabling it to be submerged up to one-metre for 30 minutes, while the iPhone 11, iPhone 12 and iPhone 12 mini are all IP68 rated, though the 12 models can handle depths up to six-metres for 30 minutes, while the 11 can only do two metres.
+The iPhone XR is IP67 water-resistant, however, enabling it to be submerged up to one-metre for 30 minutes, while the iPhone 11, iPhone 12, iPhone 12 mini, iPhone 13 and iPhone 13 mini are all IP68 rated, though the 13 models and 12 models can handle depths up to six-metres for 30 minutes, while the 11 can only do two metres.

-The iPhone 12 mini, iPhone 12 and iPhone 11 all have a dual rear camera, with a camera housing that features a matte glass to differentiate it from the rest of the glossy body.
+The iPhone 13 models, iPhone 12 models and iPhone 11 all have a dual rear camera, with a camera housing that features a matte glass to differentiate it from the rest of the glossy body.
 The iPhone XR meanwhile, has a single rear camera.

-The colour options also differ between the iPhone 12 mini, iPhone 12, iPhone 11 and iPhone XR.
+The colour options also differ between the iPhone 13 models, iPhone 12 models, iPhone 11 and iPhone XR.

 - iPhone 11: 6.1-inch, LCD, 1792 x 828 pixel resolution, no HDR, 625nits